Juul/renegade-lims/README.md

-This is a work-in-progress decentralized offline-capable Laboratory Inventory Management (LIMS) system.
-This is not ready for use by anyone, come back later.
+This is a work-in-progress decentralized offline-capable Laboratory Inventory Management (LIMS) system to support Covid-19 testing labs.
+This is not yet ready for use by anyone else.

 # Theory of operation